sayyedrabeeh/Python-FullStack/Django/README.md

 ##### Model definition

 Models are usually defined in an application's models.py file.
-They are implemented as subclasses of django.db. models.Model, and can include fields, methods and metadata.
+They are implemented as subclasses of django.db.models.Model, and can include fields, methods and metadata.
 The code fragment below shows a "typical" model, named MyModelName.

 ```python